lineality/invert_colors_minimal_chrome_extension/README.md

 # Design, Plan, and Goal

+This minimal extension is designed for people to install on their own, but I will also try to make it available in the chrome exension store, though I prefer that people check the code of what they install.

 So far as I understand, as a non-veteran at javascript (which I consider a plague on web-simplicity and security) and browse-extensions (which I consider I plague on web security), there are three ways in chrome to effect a dark-mode change of colour